thomascupchurch/Aja_au_Grimace/README.md

 - Actual Start / Finish Dates (set on status transitions)
 - Baseline Start / End Dates (captured automatically once)
 - Images (relative path stored; copied into `images/` on upload)
+- Production Price (decimal – amount to charge for production work for this part)
+- Installation Price (decimal – amount to charge for installation for this part)

+### Cost Tracking

+Add production and installation pricing per project part in the Project Tree (Edit dialog).
+The Cost Estimates view (sidebar) aggregates:

+- Per-part Production, Installation, and Total ($)
+- Percentage contribution of each part to the grand total
+- Grand totals for Production, Installation, and combined

+Notes:
+- Values are stored as text/REAL in SQLite; schema migration adds the columns automatically on first launch after upgrade.
+- Parent/child relationships are not auto-summed; the view lists each part’s direct values as entered (leaves typically carry amounts).
+You can use naming conventions or filters to segment cost groups.
+- Empty / invalid numbers default to 0.00.

 ## Installation